 If you happen to be one of those people who believe that adding 29 surplus gigatons of carbon annually to the planet’s natural carbon cycle (to say nothing of methane, nitrous oxide, hydrofluorocarbons, etc.) will have no significant impact on the climate system and that climate change is, therefore, a Chinese hoax or a left-wing conspiracy – or if you’re promulgating such views because you are a Heartland Institute shill or similar – then by all means carry on.
 Being ignorant and/or psychopathically cynical is just your karma.

 If you think that debating attribution in relation to individual meteorological events is a useful or enjoyable way of passing the time then have at it.
 My personal view is that we have altered the chemical composition of the atmosphere and oceans such that the entire context within which weather occurs has been altered and attribution studies are therefore largely moot.

 It hardly matters, as our rapidly changing climate is but one facet of our broader ecological predicament, which is why the narrow focus on localised reductions of carbon-emissions espoused in the now fashionable Green New Deals is disingenuous.
 Green Industrial Revolution is an oxymoron.
 You cannot mine, smelt, manufacture and spend your way to a healthier biosphere.

-And there’s nothing we can do, at least on the collective level.
+And there’s not much we can do, at least on the collective level.
 The system has self-organised in such a way that the very fuels which are the sine qua non for modern industrial civilization and for keeping billions of us humans fed, clothed, (where applicable) warm, and generally not dead, are rendering the biosphere ever less hospitable to us.
 In other words, industrial civilisation is inherently self-terminating and our predicament all-encompassing.
 It is a terrible irony.